SoundsLikeJonny/WwiseUnrealGenerateGamesyncsDataTable-Deprecated-/README.md

-# Wwise-Unreal-Gamesyncs-Generate-Data-Table
+# Wwise Unreal Generate Gamesyncs Data Table
-Improved String Handling.
-Create a data table for all gamesyncs (RTPC, Switches, States) in the Unreal project, to use with Wwise nodes in blueprints
+Improved string handling for Wwise nodes when working in Unreal blueprints.
+Creates a data table for all gamesyncs (RTPC, Switches, States) in the Unreal project.